vivaansinghvi07/soccer-database-project/README.md

 **Match** - this table is the largest and keeps information on every match for every league that I am looking at - you will be able to find the data of every soccer game that happened - currently, the table is about 5000-7000 rows long, just with the premier league alone.
   - match_id
   - date_played
-  - season_id - relates to season_id in LEAGUEHISTORY table
   - league_id - relates to league_id in LEAGUE table
-  - home_team_id - relates to team_id in TEAM table
+  - team2_id - relates to team_id in TEAM table
-  - away_team_id - relates to team_id in TEAM table
+  - team1_id - relates to team_id in TEAM table
+  - goals_team1
-  - goals_home
+  - goals_team2
-  - goals_away
+  - outcome
-  - winning_id - relates to team_id in TEAM table

 **Player** - this table keeps track of all the players in soccer and their various details - such as what Messi’s earnings are, what his awards are, what team(s) he plays for, and how many goals and assists he has made
   - first_name